 Interstate Batteries Sealed Lead Acid (AGM) Deep Cycle Battery

-If you’re looking for a budget-friendly trolling motor battery that is suitable for smaller motors then the DCM0035 is a great buy.
-Costing less than the others on this list, this 12V 35Ah deep cycle battery has everything you could want for a smaller trolling motor and boat without needing to break the bank.
+If you’re looking for a budget-friendly trolling motor battery that is suitable for smaller motors, then the DCM0035 is a great buy.
+Costing less than the others on our list, this 12V 35Ah deep cycle battery offers everything you could want for a smaller trolling motor and boat without breaking the bank.

 Lower speed settings on smaller boats with less powerful motors are where this battery really shines – it’s the perfect choice for solo trolling excursions on kayaks and similar sized boats.

 Not only that, it’s a compact battery measuring 7.7”x 5.2” x 6.3” and weighing just 23.8lbs.
 This makes it one of the smallest and lightest batteries on this list, highlighting just how perfect the battery is for smaller boats.

 Being an AGM battery means it requires virtually no maintenance and it will handle vibrations without lowering the charge.

 As mentioned, this is a deep cycle battery, so expect a good few years of use – most report it works for up to four years without any problems, which is certainly impressive given the low price point!

 - Great for smaller boats and kayaks using small trolling motors

 - Smaller capacity makes it unsuitable for bigger boats/trolling motors